On January 24th, 2022 – the Dow Jones Industrial Average opened at 33,665.15 and fell as low as 33,274.09 before closing to a high of 34,383.66.

 In this case, scarcity has to do with the investment.
 We feel that this moment is singular and rare but it’s not.

 Opportunities are everywhere in the stock market.
 And they appear frequently.
+You can make money when the stock market goes down as well as when it goes up.
 You may miss out on what seems like an opportunity today but there will be one tomorrow.
 And the next day.
 And the next.

 What Goes Down, Can Keep Going Down